MAISD Annual Web Report

 Constituent Districts, PSAs, Nonpublic Schools

-Most of the students within the MAISD service area attend 12 constituent public school districts.
-In addition, the MAISD has five charter schools and six non-public schools.
+Most of the students within the MAISD service area attend 11 constituent public school districts.
+In addition, the MAISD has six charter schools and seven non-public schools.

 ISD Employees